General

 Currency

-All international climbers are charged in US Dollars (USD).
+All international climbers are charged in US Dollars (USD) or equivalent in GBP or EUR.

 Other Notes